When you meet with Niels Feijen you’d better prepare

 World Champion 9-ball 2014

 When he became world champion in 2014 he celebrated it at Hague 5.
 Back to his roots.
-He would thank everybody who’ve helped him during his career with a nice little story to go with his thanks.
+He would thank everybody who has helped him during his career with a nice little story to go with his thanks.
 This cycling story was the one he told when he gave me a funny little horn to put on my racing bike, because I never had a bell and I still don’t.
 I should get one.

 I feel honored to still be part of his training schedule when he’s visiting, even though my kill level is below his.
 I enjoy being butchered by him.
 Last time he visited Hague 5 together with Marc Bijsterbosch in preparation for the World Cup of Pool they beat me 7-0 twice, 7-1 and only after that I was able to win a set 7-3 with two racks on the wire.
 But hey, that’s OK.